Tools to Support AEM

 For students who meet eligibility requirements, the Federal Quota provides hundreds of textbooks in a variety of media formats as well as educational tools.

-Information on funding options for AT including school districts, private agencies, public assistance programs, and not-for-profit organizations.
+Information on funding options for AT including school districts, private agencies, public assistance programs, and not-for-profit organization.

 Computer Refurbishing Program

-AT Ohio maintains a computer refurbishing program that provides donated computers to individuals with disabilities for a nominal fee.
+AT Ohio maintains a computer refurbishing program that provides donate computers to individuals with disabilities for a nominal fee.